-Kate Middleton News: Kate’s Secret Mother Support Group After Prince Charles’ Irritation With Kate And William
+Kate Middleton Begs For Help?
+Kate’s Secret Support Group After Prince Charles Is ‘Irked” By Kate And William

-Kate Middleton is married to a prince and will one day be a queen, but the Mirror shared that right now, Middleton might be a stressed out mother-of-two just like mothers everywhere.
+Kate Middleton is a princess, but the Mirror shared that right now, Middleton might be a stressed out mother-of-two just like mothers everywhere.
+The future queen has Pippa Middleton’s wedding to worry about as Pippa prepares to marry her fiance, James Matthews, in just over a month, and Prince Harry’s sizzling romance with Meghan Markle is definitely making royal waves.

 Kate has plenty on her mind along with her regular duties as Prince William’s wife.

-The future queen has her sister’s wedding to worry about as Pippa Middleton prepares to marry her fiance, James Matthews, in just over a month, and Prince Harry’s sizzling romance with Meghan Markle is definitely making royal waves.

 On top of all of that, a new book has revealed that Kate’s father-in-law, Prince Charles, has expressed some very judgemental attitudes towards Middleton and Prince William.

-House Beautiful via Vogue wrote that author Sally Bedell Smith spilt some royal beans in Prince Charles: The Passions and Paradoxes of an Improbable Life when she described how Kate and Prince William’s newlywed exuberance really “irked” the heir to the British throne.
+House Beautiful via Vogue wrote that author Sally Bedell Smith spilled some royal beans in Prince Charles: The Passions and Paradoxes of an Improbable Life when she described how Kate and Prince William’s newlywed exuberance really “irked” the heir to the British throne.

 For one thing, William’s dad “dismissed” the young royals’ newlywed tour to Canada in 2011 as “having too many photo ops” and not enough work.
 Kate Middleton’s adoring fans loved the photo ops and loved Kate’s gorgeous clothes too, but that wasn’t enough to convince Prince Charles.